kyma-project/opentelemetry-collector-components/processor/istioenrichmentprocessor/README.md

 - `network.protocol.name`
 - `network.protocol.version`

-Additionally, set the log severity attributes and scope attributes to the following values:
+Additionally, the processor sets the log severity attributes and instrumentation scope attributes to the following values:

 - `severity.text` to `INFO`
 - `severity.number` to `9`